 We understand the current regulations regarding travel to the United States are complex.
 There are multiple Presidential Proclamations currently in effect that govern entrance into the United States.
-Please see detailed information published by the Department of State about the current status of visa services worldwide and visa restrictions related to the COVID-19 global pandemic.
+Please see Visa News published by the Department of State about the current status of visa services worldwide and visa restrictions related to the COVID-19 global pandemic.

 Please be sure to read the information below relevant to your specific circumstances.
 If you require further information, contact us at email@example.com.